 Cafe Shutters are designed to cover only the lower section of your windows.
 These are the perfect choice if you want to prevent passers-by peering into your home.
 The top part of the window is usually left with nothing at all covering it, except maybe a roman blind or curtain for evenings.

 If you are going to keep these shutter panels closed most of the time, with the slats tilted at a very slight angle, we suggest you go for wide panels.
 Fewer shutter panels on the window will create a more open, spacious look to your interior.
-If, however, you plan to open your shutters regularly, you may want narrower panels to fold back more discretely.
+If, however, you plan to open your shutters regularly, you may want narrower panels to fold back more discreetly.

 Tier on Tier shutters (also known as double hung shutters) are designed to let you open the top section of shutter panels independently from the lower section.
 These are a great choice if you are concerned about privacy but still want to allow maximum light into your room.

 Say, for example, you have a lounge or bedroom window overlooking a busy road.
-With tier on tier shutters, you can have the lower tier of panels closed with slats tilted, giving privacy but retaining flow of light and fold back the top shutter panels so maximum light can enter the room.
+With tier on tier shutters, you can have the lower tier of panels closed with slats tilted, giving privacy but retaining flow of light, and fold back the top shutter panels so maximum light can enter the room.

-We usually advise narrow width panels, hinged together for tier on tier shutters.
+We usually advise narrow width panels, hinged together, for tier on tier shutters.
 This means they can ‘concertina’ or bi-fold onto each other neatly when they are opened, keeping the windows clear.

 That's probably why these shutters are very popular for Victorian and Edwardian style 135° angled bay windows (sash window type bays).

 Tier on tier shutters work well if you are going to open the top panels on a fairly regular basis.
-If, however, you are likely to leave the top shutters panels closed, a better option might be full height shutters.
+If, however, you are likely to leave the top shutter panels closed, a better option might be full height shutters.

 Full height shutters are classic plantation shutters which cover your whole window in a panel that opens as one piece from top to bottom.
-You can have as many shutter panels across the width of the window as you can like, from 1 or 2 wide panels to 6 or 7 narrower shutters hinged together to accordian back when open.
+You can have as many shutter panels across the width of the window as you like, from 1 or 2 wide panels to 6 or 7 narrower shutters hinged together to accordian back when open.

 Full height shutters create an open, simple and clean-lined look, especially when your window framing and shutter colour reflects your overall colour scheme.